Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino Water Cross Section

-On the other hand, neutral-current interactions do not produce an accompanying charged lepton but a neutrino and, therefore, do not carry any reconstructable information about the flavor of the incoming neutrino in water-Cherenkov detectors.
+On the other hand, neutral-current interactions do not produce an accompanying charged lepton but a neutrino and, therefore, do not carry any information about the flavor of the incoming neutrino in water-Cherenkov detectors.
 Thus, these interactions are a background for the neutrino flavor oscillation analyses.
 For neutral currents, only analog resonance and deep-inelastic scattering channels can be reconstructed in water-Cherenkov detectors if the produced mesons or hadronic showers are sufficiently energetic, or if the products decay to other detectable particles.
-An example of the latter is the production of a $\pi^0$ decaying to a pair of photons, which are a source of background for charged-current electron-like (e-like) events below $\SI{1}\GeV$ in SuperK.
+An example of these interactions is the production of a $\pi^0$ decaying to a pair of photons, which are a source of background for charged-current electron-like (e-like) events below $\SI{1}\GeV$ in SuperK.

 Besides, some products of primary interactions undergo secondary interactions within the nuclear media, making the final state of the neutrino interaction more complex and difficult to reconstruct and classify.
-Secondary interactions become more prominent at higher energies and fade away some distinct signatures expected from primary interactions, like the content of pions and neutrons, weakening the flavor identification as to the separation between neutrinos and antineutrinos in the case of SuperK.
+Secondary interactions become more prominent at higher energies and obscure some distinct signatures expected from primary interactions, like the content of pions and neutrons, weakening the flavor identification as to the separation between neutrinos and antineutrinos in the case of SuperK.

-Over the last four decades, several experiments have measured neutrino cross-sections on different targets, and over a wide range of energies and channels relevant to this work.
+Over the last four decades, several experiments have measured neutrino cross sections with different targets, and over a wide range of energies and channels relevant to this work.
 The first measurements were done in hydrogen and deuterium bubble chambers~\cite{PhysRevD.25.617, BARANOV1979258, ERRIQUES1977383}.
 These experiments provided precise measurements but lacked the complexity and features of heavier target nuclei required in current and future neutrino oscillation experiments.
-The structure and kinematics of nucleons as well as the re-scattering within the nucleus can potentially alter the neutrino interaction cross-section and outcome, affecting the measurement of the oscillation parameters~\cite{Ankowski:2015jya, Benhar:2015wva, Coyle:2022bwa}.
-As neutrino physics developed, neutrino cross-section measurements on the relevant targets were necessary to account for these nuclear effects.
+The structure and kinematics of nucleons as well as the re-scattering within the nucleus can potentially alter the neutrino interaction cross section and outcome, affecting the measurement of the oscillation parameters~\cite{Ankowski:2015jya, Benhar:2015wva, Coyle:2022bwa}.
+As neutrino physics developed, neutrino cross section measurements on the relevant targets were necessary to account for these nuclear effects.